Mossy Glen/Blueberry Run/Castle Point Carriage Road Loop

 When you’re ready to continue, walk back from the viewpoint to the Castle Point Carriage Road and turn right (east) onto the road, which is marked with blue diamond blazes.
 This carriage road is open to bicyclists, as well as hikers, and you should be alert for approaching bicycles.
 The road is wide enough to accommodate both hikers and bicyclists, but hikers should move to the side to permit bicycles to pass.

 The carriage road runs close to edge of the cliffs, descending gradually.
 It passes a series of open ledges that afford broad views over the Palmaghatt Ravine towards the rocky face of Gertrude’s Nose.
-After about a mile, the carriage road goes under a power line and moves a little further from the cliffs.
-In another mile, after descending on a switchback, you’ll reach Kempton Ledge (marked by a sign), with excellent views across the ravine and over the Wallkill Valley beyond.
+In a mile and a half, the carriage road goes under a power line and moves a little further from the cliffs.
+In another mile, after descending on a switchback, you’ll reach Kempton Ledge, with excellent views across the ravine and over the Wallkill Valley beyond.
 The large triangular-shaped boulder visible near the cliff edge on the other side of the ravine is known as Patterson’s Pellet.

 Turn left onto the Lake Minnewaska Carriage Road, which soon makes a sharp switchback turn (do not follow the road that heads west from the point of the switchback) and descends to reach the swimming area on Lake Minnewaska.
 There are broad views across the lake here, and, in season, when lifeguards are on duty, you might want to avail yourself of the opportunity to take a swim (changing rooms are provided, and restrooms are also located here).

-Continue ahead and climb to an intersection with the Sunset Carriage Road.
-Turn sharply left and follow the Sunset Carriage Road, which descends on switchbacks, passing a north-facing viewpoint.
-When the carriage road ends at the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left and follow the park access road back to the Awosting parking area where the hike began.
+From the swimming area, continue ahead (following the sign to the “parking lot”) as the road climbs to an intersection with the Sunset Carriage Road.
+Turn sharply left and follow the Sunset Carriage Road, which descends on switchbacks, passing a broad viewpoint on the way.
+At the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left and follow a wide gravel path parallel to the park access road back to the Awosting parking area where the hike began.